coderberry/whoop/README.md

 - `caller_depth` - the depth of the caller to use for the source (default: 0)
 - `explain` - whether to run `EXPLAIN` on the SQL query (default: false)
 - `context` - a hash of key/value pairs to include in the output
+- `tags` - an array of tags to include in the output

 ## Examples